mynk-tmr/notes/Backend Dev/Terms.md

-*Middleware* : software that provides services to other apps beyond those available from OS

 *Network* : a group of inter-connected computers or other devices

 *Server* : A computer or software that processes requests and serve info to other computers on a network.
 A server using HTTP is called **web server.**